Noupin/atropos/api/README.md

    The server listens on `http://127.0.0.1:5001` by default.
 Adjust `FLASK_RUN_PORT` if that port is in use.

+   When `/data` isn't writable (common on macOS), the app automatically falls back to storing subscriber data under `api/.localdata/`.
+Set `SUBSCRIBERS_FILE` or `UNSUB_TOKENS_FILE` to point at explicit storage locations if you need to override the defaults.

 ## Hooking up the marketing site

 When developing the static site under `web/`, set